Complaints and conciliation: a guide for consumers

 If conciliation fails, or you are not satisfied, you can choose to take the matter to a court, such as the Magistrates Court.
 Taking your matter to court is not necessarily expensive or time consuming.
 Further information about going to court is available on the Department of the Attorney General’s website at www.dotag.wa.gov.au.
 You may even be eligible to get assistance from Legal Aid: call 1300 650 579 or visit www.legalaid.wa.gov.au.

-If your complaint is about a building service, including plumbing and painting, you can seek advice from the Building Commission Division of the Department of Mines, Industry Regulation and Safety.
+If your complaint is about a building service, including plumbing and painting, you can seek advice from the Building Commission Division of the Department of Energy, Mines, Industry Regulation and Safety.
 The Building Commission assists consumers to resolve building disputes and will help you decide the best way to progress your complaint.

 The Building Commissioner has broad powers to deal with complaints about services carried out by a registered building service provider, an owner-builder or under a home building contract valued at any amount.